wavebeem/wavebeem.com/src/blog/2020-10-21-tagged-unions.md

 });
 ```

-You've probably worked with state like this before: there's a couple boolean properties controlling what mode you're in, there's a property that might be null, and there's state (size, style, toppings) that's not always relevant (I'll take a large error screen with pepperoni).
+You've probably worked with state like this before: there's a couple boolean properties controlling what mode you're in, there's a property that might be null, and there's state (size, style, toppings) that's not always relevant (I'll take a large pepperoni with errors).

 ```js
 if (state.error) {